 First let’s take a look at who uses a biodata.

 A biodata is mostly, if not exclusively, used in South Asia.
 More specifically in India and Bangladesh.
 Here, there is a tradition for using a biodata instead of a resume.

 The term bio-data is mostly used when people apply for government jobs, or for research grants where one has to submit descriptive essays.
-Biodatas are not common in the international markets where personal information like age, gender, religion are are considered too sensitive to be submitted by candidates for job positions.
+Biodatas are not common in the international markets where personal information like age, gender, and religion are considered too sensitive to be submitted by candidates for job positions.

 But that’s actually not all it’s used for.
 A biodata is also often used as a form of marriage resume.
-However, we will not be going into detail with this use of biodata in this article.
+However, we will not be going into detail with that particular use of biodata in this article.
 Our focus will be on the use of a biodata in relation to a job search.

 Biodata vs. resume - what are the differences?